stenciljs/output-targets/packages/react/BREAKING.md

 ### Breaking Changes

 - The `createComponent` funtion and `StencilReactComponent` type have been moved from `@stencil/runtime` to generated build artifacts.
 Apps that imported these directly can now import them from their Stencil React components package.
+Stencil React components generated with `@stencil/react-output-target` v1 will not be compatible with `@stencil/react-output-target` v2 runtime.

 ## 0.6.0